morey-tech/managed-argocd-lab-template/README.md

 6. Enter your "Organization Name" and click "Create".

-7. Near the top of the sidebar, click "Argo CD".
+7. At the top of the sidebar, click "Argo CD".

 8. In the top right, click "Create".